Fred-B-Berendse/dsd-interview/presentation.md

 ## Models and Results

+The data set contains 701 interviewees who showed and 532 interviewees who did not show - a fairly balanced dataset.
+Interviewees who showed were coded as 1 in the dataset.

 We attempted to predict whether an individual would show for an interview with a KNN model, a random forest model, and gradient boosted model.

 Each of these models utilized the following columns in the dataset as features: